 Our consulting is data driven.
-Serum, and sometimes CSF, testing forms the basis for our analysis.
+Serum, and sometimes CSF testing, forms the basis for our analysis.
 Infection with and exposure to S. neurona organisms are detected by serum tests.
-Sarcocystis neurona is the organism that can sometimes get into the brain of horses.
+Sarcocystis neurona is the organism that can sometimes, rarely, get into the brain of horses.
 We developed tests identifying toxin-producing muscle cysts caused by Sarcocystis fayeri .
 Fayeri causes signs that make horses look like they have EPM.
 Most important, we developed serum tests that detect inflammation.
-Inflammation is part of immune the response to parasitic infections in horses.
-Inflammation can become unregulated .
+Inflammation is part of the immune response to parasitic infections in horses.
+Inflammation can become dysregulated .
 Unregulated inflammation can lead to life-ending disease.
 It is critical to treat uncontrolled inflammation with drugs that target the disease process and that is why testing is important.
-Identify and teat for the treatable.
+Identify and treat for the treatable.

 Sarcocystis neurona tests measure antibodies that identify this organism (or in non-specific tests, some other protozoa are identified as well).
 A horse that is exposed to S. neurona produces antibodies.
 Controlled, blinded, challenge studies showed that antibody levels were unrelated to the presence of organisms in the brain.
-In one study it was statistically significant that antibodies increases with duration of infection.
-Important measures of antibody levels change with the history of the horse, that is the immune background.
-It a horse has had an infection before it is experienced.
+In one study it was statistically significant that antibody increases with the duration of infection.
+Importantly, the antibody levels change with infection that is influenced by the history of the horse's prior exposure or infection, that is the immune background.
 No prior exposure means the horse is naive.
+After a horse has the first infection, it is now "experienced".
 It takes up to 7 months for antibodies to decrease in an “experienced” horse.
-With each exposure the antibody level will go higher, and last longer.
+With each exposure, the antibody level will go higher and last longer.

-Seventy eight percent of normal horses have antibodies against S. neurona!
+Seventy eight percent of normal horses in the United States have antibodies against S. neurona!
 Twenty four percent of clinically normal horses have antibody against a toxin from muscle cysts due to S. fayeri-sarcocystosis!
-When the organism is in the environment antibodies will be produced and hang around a long time.
+When the organism is in the environment and a horse ingests the infective stage, antibodies are produced and they hang around a long time.
 Antibodies can cross the blood brain barrier for both S. neurona and S. fayeri.
 Finding S. neurona antibodies in the CSF doesn’t guarantee the organism is in the brain tissues.
 The serum/CSF ratio is a calculation used by some laboratories to adjust for high serum antibody levels.
 It is also suggested that this ratio changes with the population being tested.
 Call us to review the literature on this topic.

 Inflammation has been a back burner issue in EPM research for 30 years.
-We propose that inflammation an important consideration to diagnose disease.
+We propose that inflammation is an important consideration to diagnose disease.
 Treating inflammation is critical for management of horses with neuromuscular disease.
 Do you know why?
-Call and find out why horses have a high prevalence of neuroinflammation.

-Our consult provides guidance for veterinarians faced with horses suffering from ataxia.
+Our consulting service provides guidance for veterinarians faced with horses suffering from neurodegenerative disease.
 We concentrate on the diseases “EPM”, equine muscular sarcocystosis (EMS), sub-clinical inflammation after EPM treatment, and polyneuritis equi.
 Horses with a presumptive EPM diagnosis benefit from testing.
-Consulting will tell you when to test and which tests are most appropriate during and after treatment.
-We guide the veterinarian to treatment protocols that are, and are not, yet published.
+We guide the veterinarian to the next steps in treatment options and further testing.